How to become an apprentice data and compliance manager: Catherine's story

 Anything you can do outside of school to prove you’re proactive will really help.

-What to expect if you want to be a data analyst
+What to expect if you want to become a data and compliance manager

 Data analysis forms a large part of Catherine's role as a data and compliance manager.
 Data analysts identify trends, create models, collect numerical information and present results.
 Here's what you can expect if you're interested in pursuing the data analysis aspect of Catherine's job.